robertmartin8/MachineLearningStocks/README.md

 - Explore the other subfolders in Sentdex's `intraQuarter.zip`.
 - Parse the annual reports that all companies submit to the SEC (have a look at the [Edgar Database](https://www.sec.gov/edgar/searchedgar/companysearch.html))
-- Try to find websites from which to scrape fundamental data (this has been my solution).
+- Try to find websites from which you can scrape fundamental data (this has been my solution).
-- Ditch US stocks and go global -- perhaps better results may be found in markets that are less-liquid.
+- Ditch US stocks and go global – perhaps better results may be found in markets that are less-liquid.
 It'd be interesting to see whether the predictive power of features vary based on geography.
 - Buy Quandl data, or experiment with alternative data.

 ### Data preprocessing